 Since the release of the C2-3000, MiBoxer has introduced a newer, updated version!
 The C2-4000 takes the same design, and features, but also adds the ability to DISCHARGE a battery!
 They also added an extra layer of “customization” by allowing the user to select both the charging and discharging current if you so desire.

-Here’s a video review of the 4000…. and here’s a link to its page on Amazon!
+Below, is a video review of the 4000…. and here’s a link to the MiBoxer page on Amazon!